Reilly Neill: Post-legislative life

 Neill published a book about her experience serving in the Montana State Capitol in Helena, “On the Floor: Tales from the Montana House.”

 In June 2019, Neill was the first candidate to file paperwork for a 2020 bid for the Montana Governor's seat.
 She ended her campaign in January 2020.

 Neill facilitated and organized numerous events for the Montana March for Reproductive Rights across the state and online both before and after the Dobbs decision.
 She continues to administer this non-profit group.

 In 2024, Neill ran for the U.S. House of Representatives in as a write-in candidate.
 After the election, she announced her candidacy in 2026 U.S. Senate election.
+During the primary, Neill said that, if nominated, she would remain in the general election rather than withdraw in favor of independent candidate Seth Bodnar.
+Neill lost the Democratic Primary election to Alani Bankhead.